-We intend to rely on third parties to conduct, supervise and monitor our discovery research, preclinical studies and clinical trials.
-If those third parties do not satisfactorily carry out their contractual duties or fail to meet expected deadlines, our development programs may be delayed or subject to increased costs, each of which may have an adverse effect on our business and prospects.
+We rely on third parties to conduct, supervise and monitor our discovery research, preclinical studies and clinical trials.
+We have experienced delays due to actions of third parties in the past and if in the future third parties do not satisfactorily carry out their contractual duties or fail to meet expected deadlines, our development programs may be delayed or subject to increased costs, each of which may have an adverse effect on our business and prospects.